CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 _before_ any other methods that require the person's natural history parameter index.
-Even if the natural history parameter index is only required once an agent becomes infectious, this requires that the transmission manager's event listeners for the `Susceptible --> Infectious` transition occur before any other module's.
+Even if the natural history parameter index is only required once an agent becomes infectious, this requires that the transmission manager's event listeners for the `Susceptible --> Infectious` transition occur before that of any other module.
 Not only does this reduce modularity, but it makes the model structure prone to bugs and dependency issues.

 To ensure that an agent's natural history parameters are not being changed in the middle of their